I like short but insightful posts. So here’s one…

 From this point there are two things that you can do:

 1. What happens most of the time is that this string of losses spoils everything!
 Your mind starts to doubt, judge, weigh, and you start deviating from your proven process.
-You start thinking about the money you lost, don’t have, and need, and you lose your rules.
+You start thinking about the money you lost; they money that you don’t have and need.
+And inevitably, you lose your rules.

-By choosing this alternative, you are building the results you want and the capacity to follow your plan in good or bad times.
+By choosing this alternative, you are building the results you want and the capacity to follow your plan during good or bad times.

 Again, you control your entry, your target, your stop loss, your position size —this is your proven process.
 You also control your behavior, so that you can follow that process.